Runn-Fast/blog/hasura/draft.md

 server and Hasura should help make this easier by allowing us to move each migration individually without having to update the client app.

-Hasura Live Queries are being used to implement realtime updates for users on the same account with websockets.
+Hasura Live Queries are being used to implement real-time updates for users on the same account using WebSockets.

-We have looked into Hasura Cloud but are opting to host it ourselves at the moment.

----

 - PERFORMANCE has been a key factor.
 - we load a lot of data upfront
 - being able to do a single efficient SQL query for each GraphQL request is key
-- Able to extend hasura with HTTP actions, these allow mutations/queries to call out to a custom server endpoint
+- Able to extend Hasura with HTTP actions, these allow mutations/queries to call out to a custom server endpoint

 ### Impact on the team

-There was a learning curve getting the team onboarded with Hasura and reconfiguring our deploy process, but we adapted quickly and Hasura is generally a joy to use.
+There was a learning curve getting the team onboarded with Hasura and reconfiguring our deployment process, but we adapted quickly and Hasura is generally a joy to use.

 - Super easy to add a new table, just need to create a DB migration and Hasura